Timelike Entanglement Entropy in Higher Curvature Gravity: Summary and discussion

-The present analysis is carried out within the framework of Lovelock gravity, which serves as a tractable model here.
-The exact form of timelike entanglement entropy in more general higher-curvature theories remains an open problem.
-Our computations capture only the leading-order perturbative corrections, whereas a fully nonperturbative determination would require solving higher-order nonlinear differential or algebraic equations, many of which (such as quintic equations) cannot be expressed in terms of radicals.
-Such problems deserve further study.
-Finally, in the hyperbolic case, we encountered multiple complex extremal surfaces \eqref{RT_hyperbolic}.
-In this work, we selected the saddle that reproduces the analytic continuation result, but the question of how to systematically identify the physically relevant surface remains unsettled.
+The present analysis {based on Eq.~\eqref{equ3.4.1}} is carried out within the framework of Lovelock gravity, which serves as a tractable model here. {In more general higher-curvature theories, to calcuate the exact form of timelike entanglement entropy requires the use of the formula in~\cite{Dong:2013qoa}.} Our computations capture only the leading-order perturbative corrections, whereas a fully nonperturbative determination would require solving higher-order nonlinear differential or algebraic equations, many of which (such as quintic equations) cannot be expressed in terms of radicals. {In such cases one may resort to numerical approaches~\footnote{If numerically solving the minimal surface problem, one can use the shooting method, which involves assuming the value of $z_t$ at $x=\delta$, and then computing the integral curve $t(z)$ using $z_t$ and $t'(z)$.
+By enumerating $z_t$ within an appropriate range, the endpoint of the integral curve can be made to satisfy $x=R$ at $z=\epsilon$.} or suitable approximation schemes to explore the behavior of timelike entanglement entropy.
+We leave a systematic investigation of such nonperturbative regimes for future work.} Finally, in the hyperbolic case, we encountered multiple complex extremal surfaces \eqref{RT_hyperbolic}. {Unlike the case of spacelike entanglement entropy where, for instance, the RT surface for a spherical region can be unambiguously chosen as the $z>0$ branch, in the timelike setup the extremal surfaces live in a complexified bulk and such a direct prescription is absent.} In this work, we selected the saddle that reproduces the analytic continuation result, but the question of how to systematically identify the physically relevant surface remains unsettled.
 Proposals in \cite{Heller:2024whi, Heller:2025kvp} suggest criteria such as choosing the surface with the smallest real part or one consistent with analytic continuation.
 In addition to the aforementioned solutions, the authors in~\cite{Li:2022tsv} propose a new definition of extremal surfaces, namely the Complex-valued Weak Extremal Surface, to address the multivaluedness issue of timelike entanglement.
 However, a general principle for selecting among competing saddles is still lacking.
 Clarifying this issue will be an important direction for future research.

 \acknowledgments

 We thank Wu-zhong Guo, Yun-Ze Li, Hao Ouyang, Yuan Sun and Yu-Xuan Zhang for valuable discussions on this work.
 L. Z. and Z. Z. are supported by the Science and Technology Development Plan Project of Jilin Province, China Grant No. 20240101326JC.
 S. H. acknowledges financial support from the Max Planck Partner Group and the Natural Science Foundation of China, Grants No. 12475053 and No. 12235016.